AMDmi3/opening_hours.js/README.md

   var warnings = oh.getWarnings();
   ```

   Get warnings which appeared during parsing as human readable string array.
 Every violation is described in one element of the array.
-Warnings do not effect the correct evaluation, but they should be avoided.
+Almost all warnings can be auto corrected and are probably interpreted as indented by the mapper.
+However, this is not a granite of course.
+The appearance of  warning means that the value has not been tested by the mapper.

+	This function does also some additional testing and because of that it theoretically possible that this function throws an error like all other functions which go through time.

 * ```javascript
   var prettified = oh.prettifyValue(conf);